monk-io/docs/docs/monkscript/yaml/index.md

 slug: /monkscript/yaml
 ---

-Monk uses YAML to express templates.
+Monk uses YAML to express Kits.
 One of our design goals was to make YAML manageable and eliminate the need for pre-processing using external tools.
 In order to achieve succinct definitions and composability, we've defined three special keys on top of standard YAML: `namespace`, `defines` and `inherits`.

 Additionally, Monk provides a `<-` macro that denotes an [Arrow script](./scripting) which can be used in place of _any_ value in YAML.